Feefo logo

 (your name)

-(signature with phone number, link to website, social medial profiles and reviews)
+(signature with phone number, link to website, social media profiles)

 Check-up message

-The day after check-in send an email or text message asking how they have settled in, if they have everything they need or do they have any questions.
-This can help to protect you from negative reviews as some guests may not inform you of any issues.
-A quick check-up message gives them a chance to bring any problems or questions to your attention.
+The morning after check-in, send guests a text message asking how they have settled in, if they have everything they need or if they have any questions.
+Most guests won’t complain proactively, but they’ll respond when asked directly.
+A quick check-up message gives them a chance to bring any problems or questions to your attention before they develop into a grievance.

 You could say something like: